HengAnnYa/ID-Assignment2/README.md

 - The game tower blocks is refered to a youtube video(https://www.youtube.com/watch?v=lqCev8OM1y8\) that show how to make the game with html, css and js.
 - The tetris game code is taken from: https://gist.github.com/straker/3c98304f8a6a9174efd8292800891ea1
 - The flappy bird game code is taken from w3schools(https://www.w3schools.com/graphics/game_intro.asp)
+- The nav bar is obtained from bootstrap tutorials(https://getbootstrap.com/docs/5.1/components/navbar/)

 ## Testing
 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as: